 Click here to see how FreshBooks is custom-built for contractors.

-As a general contractor, you want to make sure that you’re pricing out each project accurately; otherwise, you could find yourself running out of budget mid-project, and ultimately having to break the news to your clients that their project is going to cost more than anticipated.
+As a general contractor, you want to make sure that you’re pricing out each project accurately; otherwise, you could find yourself running out of budget mid-project and ultimately having to break the news to your clients that their project will cost more than anticipated.

 But in construction, there are a lot of moving parts; you need to figure out how many (and what type of) workers to hire, what materials (and how much of each) you’ll need, and how much overhead you’ll need to charge to walk away with a profit.

-And in order to do that effectively?
+And to do that effectively?
 You need a system—more specifically, a job costing system.

 Having a job costing system in place will help you more effectively price jobs, deliver more accurate estimates to your customers, and track expenses along the way—which can help you more accurately price similar projects in the future.
 But how, exactly, do you do that?

 Let’s take a look at the step-by-step process for pricing a job as a general contractor.

 The first step in pricing out a construction job?
 Figuring out how much you need to budget for labor.